Something went wrong

 Electricity use for home heating in Middlesex

 Electric heat pump systems for home heating are more prevalent in Middlesex.
-Since 2019, the number of homes heating with electricity jumped from 448,114 to 617,773, a 38% change.
+Since 2014, the number of homes heating with electricity grew from 384,329 to 617,773, a 61% change.

 Adoption of solar home heating systems in Middlesex

-The most eco-friendly heating option is solar.
+Out of all fuels, solar is the safest for the environment.
 With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Now, 11,798 homes in Middlesex are heated with active solar arrays.
-This is a 123% gain from 2019, when 5,284 homes used active solar heating.
+Today, 11,798 homes in Middlesex are heated with active solar arrays.
+This is a 575% gain from 2014, when 1,748 homes utilized active solar heating.

 Middlesex County Heating Oil Trends